 ● Determine Regulatory Issues

-Construction health and safety consultants would determine regulation approvals required on the worksite and ensure that they are met for the smooth running of the project.
+Construction health and safety consultants, who are well-versed in OSHA 30 hour construction training, would determine regulation approvals required on the worksite and ensure that they are met for the smooth running of the project.
 They would also find out about the costs of the mandatory permits and ensure that the client pays for them.

 ● Oversee The Project